dreamocean612/Yang-Meng.github.io/_pages/about.md

 _Ph.D.
 Student in Mechanical Engineering, University of Georgia_

 Welcome to my academic homepage!
-I am a Ph.D. student in Mechanical Engineering at the **University of Georgia**, working in the **MODEL Lab** on intelligent manufacturing, robotics, and AI-driven automation systems.
-My research focuses on integrating **Large Language Models (LLMs)**, **knowledge graphs (KGs)**, and **robotic control frameworks** to create more adaptive, efficient, and human-aware intelligent manufacturing systems.

-My current work includes developing LLM-based reasoning modules for robot control, multimodal sensing fusion (RGB-D, IoT, and perception modules), and KG-driven real-time task adaptation in smart-factory environments.
+I am a Ph.D.
+Ph.D.
+Candidate in the Mechanical Engineering Department at the University of Georgia.
+I work as a researcher in the MODEL group lab under the guidance of Dr. Beshoy Morkos.
+I obtained my master’s degree from Johns Hopkins University in 2023, focusing mainly on AI and medical robotics.
+I completed my undergraduate studies at Florida Institute of Technology and WuHan Institute of Technology, graduating with Magna Cum Laude honors.
+I previously worked at the Fraunhofer Intelligent Manufacturing Center at Shanghai Jiao Tong University, where I was mainly responsible for weld seam identification and Industry 4.0 research.
+He is very interested in the application of control theory and AI in various emerging fields.
+I am also good at musical instruments and have won several awards in the field of the Chinese bamboo flute.

 ---

-## Academic Background

-- **Ph.D. in Mechanical Engineering**, University of Georgia (2024–Present)
-  GPA: 3.95/4.0

-- **M.S. in Mechanical Engineering**, Johns Hopkins University (2021–2023)
-  GPA: 3.81/4.0

-- **B.S. in Mechanical Engineering**, Florida Institute of Technology (2019–2020)
-  _Graduated Magna Cum Laude_
-  GPA: 3.78/4.0

-- **B.E. in Energy and Power Engineering**, Wuhan Institute of Technology (2016–2019)

----

 ## Research Interests

 - Intelligent Manufacturing Systems
-- Large Language Models (LLMs) for Robotics
+- Large Language Models for Robotics
 - Knowledge Graph–Based Robot Control
-- Human–Robot Interaction (HRI)
+- Human–Robot Interaction
 - Multimodal Sensing & IoT Integration
 - Robotic Navigation & Autonomous Systems